What is replacement

 Evaluate your HVAC system

-Assess the age, efficiency, and performance of your current HVAC system to determine if replacement is necessary.
+Assess the age, performance, and condition of your existing HVAC system to determine if replacement is necessary.

 2. 2